Thursday, November 03, 2011

 We'll be posting our usual summary blog within a couple of weeks once we tabulate all the data.
 I'll also be making a few additional comments now that I don't have to worry about being restricted to the confines of FLUKE and having to put up with any whining from my two crewmates if I divulge too much personal information.

-Posted by FLUKE - Carol, Wayne 'n Eddie at 6:31 PM
+Posted by Carol 'n Wayne at 6:31 PM